jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 ### 1957 NBA Draft

-The 1957 NBA Draft had 85 total selections with the first six rounds consisting of one pick for each of the eight teams followed by final rounds where the teams picking dwindled down round after round.
+The 1957 NBA Draft had 85 total selections with the first six rounds consisting of one pick for each of the eight teams followed by final rounds where the teams picking dwindled round after round.

 Despite teams picking once per round for the first several rounds, there was still no snake order to the draft so the Cincinnati Royals (now Sacramento Kings) picked first in each of the first twelve rounds.